 Safety course/Introduction course

-• The introductory course in ceramics takes place over three days.
+• The introductory course in ceramics takes place over two days.
 Remember that your clothing may become dirty, so please dress appropriately.

 • Please contact the programme coordinator to book the introductory course.